ablaom/MachineLearningInJulia2020/tutorials.md

 NeuralNetworkClassifier(epochs=12) == model
 ```

-### On fitting and predicting
+### On fitting, predicting, and inspecting models

-In MLJ a model and training/evaluation data are typically bound
+In MLJ a model and training/validation data are typically bound
 together in a machine:

 ```@example tutorials